1. Home

 A very small number of batteries have caught fire from a process known as thermal runaway.
 It’s not common but is more likely with damaged, poorly manufactured, or poorly installed batteries.
 If your battery is damaged after installation, get it inspected by a professional.

-Above, we talked about how solar batteries can increase the value of your solar panels by letting you use more solar energy during more parts of the day and selling it back to the grid when it’s most valuable.
-A home battery installation can cost more than $10,000, but it can enhance your solar savings enough to be worth it.
-It also provides non-monetary benefits like keeping important systems powered up during an unexpected blackout.
+A home battery installation can cost more than $10,000, but it can enhance your solar savings and provide non-monetary benefits like keeping important systems powered up during an unexpected blackout.

 Government incentives, like the 30% clean energy tax credit, can lop thousands of dollars off of that cost.
 Utilities may also have battery incentives.
-Xcel Energy offers rebates of up to 50% of the equipment cost for batteries their customers install and an additional $100 each year you participate in occasional ‘control events,’ where the utility takes some of your battery’s stored energy to meet peak demand.
+Xcel Energy offers rebates for batteries if you participate in occasional ‘control events,’ where the utility takes some of your battery’s stored energy to meet peak demand.
 Other utilities or third-party companies offer similar incentives.

 Of the people who install home batteries, over 50% do so primarily for backup power, according to a survey of installers by SolarReviews.
 But even when the goal is resilience, batteries can earn some money back by joining a virtual power plant to send power to the grid when it’s needed.

-Paired with solar, a home battery storage system can save you plenty of money.
-In places where avoiding grid electricity is more valuable than sending solar power back to your utility, batteries can help you maximize your savings.
+Paired with solar, a home battery storage system can save you money in places where avoiding grid electricity is more valuable than sending solar power back to your utility.
 The percentage of solar installations with batteries attached jumped from 10% to 60% after California utilities changed from a net metering system to a net billing one, according to the Lawrence Berkeley National Laboratory.

 Future Trends in Battery Storage